Notes View in PowerPoint is often ignored

 Instead of using the animations ribbon to apply animations in the Animations tab, make a habit of using the Add Animation button instead – otherwise any animation you have previously applied to an object will be overwritten.

 To easily copy animations from one object to another, use the Animation Painter in the Animations tab.
 This works in the same was as the Format Painter and will bring over all of the animation effects and timings.
+New animations appear at the bottom on the pane, so move them to their correct place in the sequence if necessary.

 The clue is in the name!
 A trigger makes something happen.
 For example, if you want additional text to be hidden on your slide until you click an object – you can create a trigger to do this.
 Some examples of how triggers can be used can be seen in this short video:

-Using transitions to animate
+Use transitions to animate

 Transitions can create the illusion of animations.
 The Push transition (set to come in from the right) can create the effect of a timeline, as shown in this video.